New Findings Support Increased Finance for REDD+ and Indigenous Land Stewardship

 Degradation: The Second D

 For decades, the fight to save the Amazon was written in scars: fires seen from space, chainsaws biting at the forest’s edge, a crescent wound carved across the map.
-Governments and NGOs struck where the damage was visible.
+Governments and NGOs struck where the damage was visible: distinct changes in land use that could be seen from space.

 Satellite activity data (left) records only tree cover change, masking much of the story.
 Direct biomass estimation (right) reveals both regrowth and hidden degradation, showing how climate stress is eroding carbon stocks even in protected forests.